fred-aghq/manifesto-atm-test/README.md

 - `docker-compose exec app composer fix:style`

 ## Nice to haves I thought about
+- Better use of Laravel's exception handling, though I found it rather tough to utilise this in a CLI context.
 - Building composer dependencies into the image rather than installing at runtime - this got a bit fiddly and I didn't want to spend far too much time on it.